towersvault/shinpokered/README.md

 - Interaction of slot reel modes tweaked for better gameplay
 - Bushes moved around so Erika can be battled without CUT
 - The bush blocking the Vermilion gym has been replaced with a blocking pkmn that goes away after the ss anne leaves
+- The bush that blocks route 9 has been replaced by a blocking event
 - Gym leaders and elite 4 have their rosters, levels, & movesets slightly tweaked for gradual difficulty
 - Blaine has a touched-up battle sprite so he doesn't look like an alien
   - Snagged this off reddit, but original artist unknown (let me know if this is yours)